Celery: Nutrition

+Raw celery is 95% water, 3% carbohydrates, 0.7% protein, and contains negligible fat.
+A 100 g reference amount provides 14 calories of food energy and is a rich source of vitamin K, providing 24% of the Daily Value, with no other micronutrients in significant content.

+Culinary

 Celery is eaten around the world as a vegetable.
 In North America and Europe the crisp petiole (leaf stalk) is used.
 In Europe the hypocotyl is also used as a root vegetable.
-The leaves are strongly flavored and are used less often, either as a flavoring in soups and stews or as a dried herb.
+The leaves are strongly flavoured and are used less often, either as a flavouring in soups and stews or as a dried herb.
 Celery, onions, and bell peppers are the "holy trinity" of Louisiana Creole and Cajun cuisine.
 Celery, onions, and carrots make up the French mirepoix, often used as a base for sauces and soups.
 Celery is a staple in many soups.
-It is used in the Iranian stew khoresh.
+It is used in the Iranian stew khoresh karafs.

 Leaves

-Celery leaves are frequently used in cooking to add a mild spicy flavor to foods, similar to, but milder than black pepper.
-Celery leaves are suitable dried as a sprinkled on seasoning for use with baked, fried or roasted fish, meats and as part of a blend of fresh seasonings suitable for use in soups and stews.
+Celery leaves are frequently used in cooking to add a mild spicy flavour to foods, similar to, but milder than black pepper.
+Celery leaves are suitable dried and sprinkled on baked, fried or roasted fish or meats, or as part of a blend of fresh seasonings suitable for use in soups and stews.
 They may also be eaten raw, mixed into a salad or as a garnish.

 Seeds

 In temperate countries, celery is also grown for its seeds.
 Actually very small fruit, these "seeds" yield a valuable essential oil that is used in the perfume industry.
 The oil contains the chemical compound apiole.
-Celery seeds can be used as flavoring or spice, either as whole seeds or ground.
+Celery seeds can be used as flavouring or spice, either as whole seeds or ground.

 Celery salt

 Celery seeds can be ground and mixed with salt to produce celery salt.
 Celery salt can be made from an extract of the roots or by using dried leaves.
-Celery salt is used as a seasoning, in cocktails (commonly to enhance the flavor of Bloody Mary cocktails), on the Chicago-style hot dog, and in Old Bay Seasoning.
-Similarly, combinations of celery powder and salt are used to flavor and preserve cured pork and other processed meats as an alternative to industrial curing salt.
-The naturally occurring nitrites in celery work synergistically with the added salt to cure food.
+Celery salt is used as a seasoning, in cocktails (commonly to enhance the flavour of Bloody Mary cocktails), on the Chicago-style hot dog, and in Old Bay Seasoning.
+Similarly, combinations of celery powder and salt are used to flavour and preserve cured pork and other processed meats as an alternative to industrial curing salt.
+The naturally occurring nitrates in celery work synergistically with the added salt to cure food.